 Based on the memoir by Lisa See, this new opera features an entirely Chinese-American creative team, including compose Nathan Wang, librettist Lisa See, director Andrew Tsao and conductor Leland Sun.
 ON GOLD MOUNTAIN is the true story of Fong See, a pioneer of Los Angeles’ Chinatown, who immigrated to America to work on the railroad and find his fortune.

 Along the way he overcame many obstacles, finding both love and hardship, but most importantly discovering himself.
-In the opera, we not only relive the experiences of Fong See, his Caucasian wife Ticie and other Chinese pioneers, but also realize the ways in which memory and experience influence our sense of who we are.
+In the opera, we not only relive the experiences of Fong See, his white wife Ticie and other Chinese pioneers, but also realize the ways in which memory and experience influence our sense of who we are.

 The operas premiered in the Voices of California series are specifically commissioned to include the participation of non-professional community choruses and orchestras, with Los Angeles professional singers and musicians performing the lead roles.
 These choruses and orchestras will be drawn from the communities surrounding each venue participating in the Voices of California tour.